We take your privacy seriously and understand the importance of protecting your personal information and health information.

 We may disclose personal information or health information:

-We operate and communicate with organisations throughout Australia and New Zealand.
-Therefore some disclosures may occur outside your country.
-We will only disclose information to an organisation in a foreign country which has a substantially similar privacy regime or where the overseas organisation has agreed to comply with the Applicable Privacy Laws.
+We operate and communicate with organisations in a number of countries around the world.
+Therefore, we may need to disclosure personal information or health information outside your country.
+We will only disclose information to an organisation in a foreign country: (i) where that country has a substantially similar privacy regime; or (ii) where the overseas organisation has agreed to comply with the Applicable Privacy Laws, or (iii) where we have your informed consent to the disclosure.

 We may use your personal information to identify a product or service that you may be interested in or to contact you about an event or promotion.
 We may with your consent or where required by Applicable Anti-Spam Laws, use the contact details you have provided to contact you from time to time (whether by phone, post, email or SMS) to tell you about new products or services and special offers that we believe may be of interest to you.